RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-crdbs.md

 clusters for test and development environments.
 Here are the steps:

 - Step 1: Run two RS Docker containers
-- Step 2: Setup each container as a cluster
+- Step 2: Set up each container as a cluster
 - Step 3: Create a new Redis Enterprise CRDB
 - Step 4: Test connectivity to the CRDB

-To run a CRDB on installations from the [RS download package]({{< relref "/rs/getting-started/quick-setup.md" >}}), setup two RS installations and continue from Step 2.
+To run a CRDB on installations from the [RS download package]({{< relref "/rs/getting-started/quick-setup.md" >}}), set up two RS installations and continue from Step 2.

 Note: This getting started guide is for development or demonstration environments.
-To setup CRDB in a production environment, use the instuctions for [creating a CRDB]({{< relref "/rs/administering/database-operations/create-crdb.md" >}}).
+To set up CRDB in a production environment, use the instructions for [creating a CRDB]({{< relref "/rs/administering/database-operations/create-crdb.md" >}}).

 ## Step 1: Run Two Containers